 1000Minds is an online suite of tools and processes to help individuals and groups with their Decision-Making, and also for understanding people’s preferences via Conjoint Analysis.

-In short, 1000Minds is for when good decisions matter.
-When do they not?! ...
-Human history is a chronicle of good and bad decision-making (see famous quotes).
+1000Minds is for government, business and nonprofit organizations – and individuals too – when good decisions matter.
+(When do good decisions not matter??!! ...
+Human history is a chronicle of good and bad decisions respectively – see famous quotes.)

 Depending on your application, 1000Minds can also help you think about the value for money of alternatives and allocate budgets or other scarce resources.